SoftwareAG/trendminer-influxdb/README.md

 For Influx 2.0. a [Java client library](https://github.com/influxdata/influxdb-client-java) and flux queries are used.

 The connector itself is implementd in Java and uses Spring Boot.
-The connector stores its configuration data in a PostGres DB.
+The connector stores its configuration data in a PostgreSQL DB.
 The connection properties have to be provided when starting the connector.

 [back to content](#content)